PyThaiNLP/WangChanGLM/README.md

 We evaluated any pair of model answers using `gpt-3.5-turbo` as described in `script/eval_vicuna_style.py`.
 The entire inference and evaluation is stored in `script/infer_and_eval.sh`.
 The human questionnaires are stored in `data/human_questionnaire`.

+## Environmental Impact

+Experiments were conducted using a private infrastructure, which has a carbon efficiency of 0.432 kgCO2eq/kWh.
+A cumulative of 500 hours of computation was performed on hardware of type Tesla V100-SXM2-32GB (TDP of 300W).
+Total emissions are estimated to be 64.8 CO2eq of which 0 percents were directly offset.
+Estimations were conducted using the [MachineLearning Impact calculator](https://mlco2.github.io/impact#compute) presented in [lacoste2019quantifying](https://arxiv.org/abs/1910.09700).

 ## Bibtex
 ```
 ```